-Every Child Every Day Academy Trust is committed to a zero-tolerance approach towards bullying and harassment, including sexual harassment.
-This policy is written in conjunction with the School's Equality, Diversity and Inclusion Policy.
+Every Child Every Day Academy Trust (ECEDAT) is committed to a zero-tolerance approach towards bullying and harassment.
 Specifically, the aims of this policy are to:

 - Work to eliminate all forms of harassment, bullying and discrimination from the workplace: - Build a confident and enabled workforce empowered to challenge negative behaviours; - Create a healthy working environment which helps to minimise incidents of harassment and is based on trust, openness, respect and accountability; - Build a workplace culture that identifies and addresses negative behaviours.